Unifying and Optimizing Data Values for Selection via Sequential Decision-Making: Experiment

 \subsection{RQ3: How Effective is Bipartite-based Approximation for Data Selection?}

-Following the experimental settings detailed in Appendix \ref{app:rq3_exp}, the selection curves in Figure~\ref{fig:appr} demonstrate the clear advantages of our bipartite-based approach \texttt{bipartite}.
-On structured datasets like bbc-embeddings, our method exhibits remarkably steep initial performance improvements, achieving over 60\% accuracy with just 20 samples, while other methods require 40-60 samples to reach similar performance levels.
+Following the experimental settings detailed in Appendix \ref{app:rq3_exp}, the selection curves in Figure~\ref{fig:appr} demonstrate the clear advantages of our bipartite-based approach \texttt{Bipartite}.
+On structured datasets like bbc-embeddings, our method exhibits remarkably steep initial performance improvements, achieving over 60\% accuracy with just 20 samples, ahead of the baselines in this early-selection regime.
 This pattern of superior early-stage selection is consistently observed across different datasets.
-For instance, on the MiniBooNE dataset, our method reaches 70\% accuracy using only 15 samples, significantly outperforming both game-theoretic approaches like \texttt{DataShapley} and learning-based methods like \texttt{DVRL}.

 The performance advantage is particularly pronounced on complex datasets with heterogeneous feature distributions.
 In the digits dataset, our method demonstrates exceptional sample efficiency, reaching 80\% accuracy with just 25 samples, while baseline methods require nearly twice as many samples to achieve comparable performance.
-Similar patterns emerge in the nomao dataset, where our method maintains a consistent lead throughout the selection process, especially in the crucial early stages where efficient selection is most valuable.
+Similar patterns emerge in the nomao dataset, where our method shows a clear advantage in the crucial early stages where efficient selection is most valuable, and attains the highest average accuracy over the selection curve.
 Even on relatively simpler datasets like 2dplanes and fried, our method shows noticeable improvements in selection efficiency.
 The curves reveal not only faster initial accuracy gains but also more stable progression, with fewer fluctuations compared to baseline methods.
-The electricity dataset results further emphasize this stability, where our method maintains a steady performance advantage across all selection sizes.
-To quantify these observations, we present detailed average performance metrics for the selection curves in Table~\ref{tab:selection_results} (see Appendix \ref{app:selection_performance}).
+The electricity dataset results further emphasize this stability, where our method shows a strong early-stage advantage and attains the highest average accuracy.
+To quantify these observations, we present detailed average performance metrics for the selection curves of Figure~\ref{fig:appr} in Table~\ref{tab:selection_results}.